-- 1. Part of the product information. - All along the product life, specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: Master product and derivatives common characteristics and Table 2: Master product and derivatives specific characteristics. - In this Security Target, the terms "TOE" or "Sx33Fxxx" mean all products listed in Table 2:Master product and derivatives specific characteristics. - The rest of this document applies to all products, with or without Neslib, except when a restriction is mentioned.
+- 2. The MIFARE libraries are out of the scope of the evaluation. - All along the product life, specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: Master product and derivatives common characteristics and Table 2: Master product and derivatives specific characteristics. - In this Security Target, the terms "TOE" or "Sx33Fxxx" mean all products listed in Table 2:Master product and derivatives specific characteristics. - The rest of this document applies to all products, with or without Neslib, except when a restriction is mentioned.
 For easier reading, the restrictions are typeset as indicated here.